dunn96/UMN-GIS5578-Project/README.md

 * Analysis.py
     * Format: Python file
     * Description: This script performs spatial analysis with the impaired water dataset and the SafeGraph and outputs statistical metrics.

+* Functions.py
+    * Format: Python file
+    * Description: This file contains the functions meant to be used within the Analysis.py script

 * Waterdata.py
     * Format: Python file
     * Description: This script manipulates and cleans the four impaired water datasets and the hydrography dataset and reduces them to the seven county metropolitan MN area using pandas and geopandas.